 You can improve this measure by paying your company’s bills on time.

-Another possibility is you have closed up shop with a loss to creditors; or your company is in receivership or reorganization; or you have made some sort of a plan for the benefit of your creditors.
+Another possibility is you have closed up shop with a loss to creditors.
+Or your company is in receivership or reorganization.
+Another possibility is that you have made some sort of a plan for the benefit of your creditors.

 It may sound easier said than done, but probably the best way to improve this particular aspect is to avoid receivership.
 Good financial responsibility helps the most here.